OS2World/UTIL-DISK-Which/README.md

 UTIL-DISK-Which
 ===============

-A clone of the UNIX command 'locate'.
+A clone of the UNIX 'locate' command